rapidsai/legate-boost/docs/source/Legate_Boost.rst

 hierarchically up to 5 levels deep, and a Neural Network (lb.models.NN) with two hidden layers of 10 neurons each (hidden_layer_sizes=(10,10)), trained for max_iter=10 epochs with verbose=True to monitor progress.
-By combining a tree-based model with a neural network, ``Legate Boost`` leverages the interpretability and rule-based decision-making of trees together with the ability of neural networks to model intricate, high-dimensional relationships.
+By combining a tree-based model with a neural network, ``legate-boost`` leverages the interpretability and rule-based decision-making of trees together with the ability of neural networks to model intricate, high-dimensional relationships.
 This ensemble design results in a more